 Another downside: As PA is the funding of last resort (meaning that if there is another source of funding available for the claimed activity), FEMA will not pay for those costs.
 For example, after a hurricane, a state-owned road is washed out.
 If that road is eligible for and receives a federal Highway Safety grant for repairs, the state cannot claim those costs for FEMA funding.
 In short: No double-dipping, and if the money is available elsewhere, start walking.

 For COVID-19, we are not seeing many roads getting washed out.
-However, we are seeing a lot of costs for purchases that are covered not only by PA but also by a couple of other sources.
-View our table for details:
+However, we are seeing a lot of costs for purchases that are covered not only by PA but also by a couple of other sources as described below.

 How can local and state governments, who are already overwhelmed and may not have the ability or infrastructure to administer this amount of funding, be expected to oversee or monitor multiple funding sources for such a large event?
 Here are some recommendations.